IamTheBest1Great/AI-Dev/v2/03_LLM_Foundation_Model_Fundamentals_Complete_Notes.md

 ---

+## 5.3.A.2 Data Quality & Contamination

 ## 5.3.2 Data Quality, Deduplication & Contamination

-🧠 **Simple Understanding:**
-Model quality is constrained by the quality and composition of its training data.
+🧠 **Simple Understanding:** Model quality is constrained by the quality and composition of its training data.

 ### Data Quality